-- An airborne attack, where an attacking player may legally cross the neutral zone to make an attempt to hit out an opponent, is called sacrifice play. - 2.
+- 1. An airborne attack, where an attacking player may legally cross the neutral zone to make an attempt to hit out an opponent, is called sacrifice play. - 2.
 The ball must be released before any part of the sacrificing player touches the opposition's fair territory. - 3.
-If a sacrificing player fails to hit out a player the sacrificing player is deemed out and must leave the court immediately. - 4.
-A sacrificing player is successful if the throw causes a player to go out by being hit. - 5.
-If a sacrificing player hits out an opponent the sacrificing player remains in but must return to their side of the court immediately.
+A sacrifice play is successful if the sacrificing player eliminates one or more live opponents by hitting or disarming them.
+It is unsuccessful otherwise. - 4.
+If the sacrifice play is unsuccessful, the sacrificing player is deemed out when they land and must leave the court immediately. - 5.
+If the sacrifice play is successful, the sacrificing player remains in but must return to their side of the court immediately.
 Any intentional delay shall result in a player yellow card. - 6.
 The sacrificing player must not pick up any ball from the opposition's fair territory until they have returned fully to the neutral zone. - 7.
-Once a sacrificing player, who has successfully hit an opponent, lands within their opponent's territory, they cannot make any thrown attacks until they return completely into the neutral zone.
-Thrown balls after landing can not put opponents out, but can be caught. - 8.
-A sacrificing player, having successfully hit an opponent, can however be hit while in their opponent's territory.
-This means a player making a successful sacrifice play can still be hit out but they cannot put any defending player out with a thrown attack until they have returned to the neutral zone. - 9.
-If the sacrificing player catches a ball mid-air before landing, the catch is valid regardless of if the sacrificial play is successful. - 10.
+The sacrificing player cannot make any thrown attacks until they return completely into the neutral zone.
+Thrown balls after landing and before returning to the neutral zone cannot put opponents out, but can be caught. - 8.
+The sacrificing player can however be hit while in their opponent's fair territory. - 9.
 If, following a successful sacrificial play and having landed in the opposition's court, the sacrificing player makes a catch while within the opposition's territory before they have returned to the neutral zone the catch does not put the thrower out, but equally is not a hit.
 In brief, the catch is null, counting neither as a catch nor a hit.
 The catching player however can continue to hold the ball as they run back to the neutral zone.
-The sacrificing player must remain within the court boundaries and return to the neutral zone immediately with or without possession of the caught ball. - 11.
+The sacrificing player must remain within the court boundaries and return to the neutral zone immediately with or without possession of the caught ball. - 10.
+If the sacrificing player catches a ball mid-air before landing, the catch is valid regardless of if the sacrificial play is successful. - 11.
+Only 1 player per team may attempt a sacrifice play at a time.
+If 2 or more teammates make a simultaneous sacrifice play, both sacrifice plays are considered unsuccessful, and no opponent elimination from that play will count. - 12.
+If, after a successful sacrifice play, an additional player from the same team attempts a sacrifice play before the previous one is complete (the first sacrificing player is out or has returned to their fair territory), the additional sacrificing player is eliminated at the moment they cross into the opponent's fair territory. - 13.
 For U15 competitions or below, no sacrificial play is allowed.